-Effective use of the English language both requires and extends thinking.
-As students listen to a speech, view a documentary, discuss poetry or write an essay, they engage in thinking.
-Students develop their ability to remember, understand, analyse, evaluate, and apply the ideas they encounter in English language and all other disciplines when they read increasingly complex texts and undertake increasingly challenging assignments that requires them to write or speak in response to what they are learning
+Effective use of English language both requires and extends thinking.
+As students listen to a speech, view a documentary, discuss poem or write an essay, they engage in thinking.
+Students develop their ability to remember, understand, analyse, evaluate, and apply the ideas they encounter in English language and all other disciplines when they read increasingly complex texts and undertake increasingly challenging assignments that requires them to write or speak in response to what they are learning.

-English Assessment takes different forms and can be used in a variety of ways

-Assessment can and should be supportive of learning.
-It is an integral part of teaching and learning and, as such, it is used to support and improve learning by helping learners and teachers to identify the next steps in their learning.
-It attempts to capture the learner's total array of skills and abilities and measures language proficiency in the context of specific subject matter.
+English Assessment takes different forms and can be used in a variety of ways and abilities and measures language proficiency in the context of specific subject matter.
 Assessment procedures are based on the idea that various aspects of a learner's life, both academic and personal, are integral to the development of language proficiency and cannot be ignored.
 In this sense, the most valuable assessment takes place at the site of learning where learners receive support and guidance.
-Learning is best supported in the classroom context when clear goals are established between teacher and learner and when images of successful learning can be shared by reference to those goals.
+Learning is best supported in the classroom context when clear goals are established between teacher and learner and when images of successful learning can be shared with reference to those goals.